moq-wg/moq-transport/draft-lcurley-warp.md

 As covered in the motivation section ({{motivation}}), the ability to prioritize or cancel streams is a form of congestion response.
 It's equally important to detect congestion via congestion control, which is handled in the QUIC layer {{QUIC-RECOVERY}}.

-Bufferbloat is caused by routers queueing packets for an indefinite amount of time rather than drop them.
+Bufferbloat occurs when routers queue packets for too long instead of dropping the packet, and can introduce significant latency.
 This latency significantly reduces the ability for the application to prioritize or drop content in response to congestion.
 Senders SHOULD use a congestion control algorithm that reduces this bufferbloat (ex. {{BBR}}).
 It is NOT RECOMMENDED to use a loss-based algorithm (ex. {{NewReno}}) unless the network fully supports ECN.